feiglab/ProteinStructureEmbedding/README.md

 ```

 3. **Install required packages:**
-   - Use Python 3.9 or 3.10 on your system.
+   - Use Python 3.9 on your system.
    - Install the required Python packages using:

 ```bash